GuangzheWen/web-softwaretools-plain/report/Process.md

 1. Shared the findings of the members, Guangzhe has found a bug on the site to which it was sent, which cannot be added or removed due to the long ID.
 2. Discussed agile development methods, Finally chose Scrum.
-3. The goal of the first Sprint is clarified, that is, the list of features that users want to add is obtained through interviews and questionnaires, and then the fearture to be developed is determined through research and discussion.
+3. The goal of the first Sprint is clarified, that is, the list of features that users want to add is obtained through interviews and questionnaires, and then the feature to be developed is determined through research and discussion.
 The first sprint is scheduled to be completed in two days.
 4. Determined the work of the day: Guangzhe fixed the bug that couldn't add or remove pets, Alfymora designed the list of questions needed for the interview, and after the list was obtained, everyone on the team needed to find at least one potential user to conduct the actual interview and Keep a written record.

 #### Technical Log